CMTA/CMTAT/doc/modules/base.md

 ## Use Cases

-This section describes use cases of Base Module.
+This section describes the use cases of Base Module.

 ### Base:TotalSupply